 How unethical sellers abuse the system with bogus IP, trademark, copyright and patent reports: updated with the latest information

-In order to meet a minimum liability standard, Amazon only acts upon properly submitted and completed notice claims of infringement.
-They notify specified marketplace sellers which party reported them on what listing, and how to reach that would-be rights owner via email.
-The rest is up to you.
+In order to meet a minimum liability standard, Amazon will act upon properly submitted and completed notice claims of infringement.
+They will notify specified marketplace sellers which party reported them, on what listing, and how to reach that would-be rights owner via email.
+The rest though, is up to you.
 And, unless you (and possibly your legal team) can prove that the Notice claim is false, Amazon considers it valid and actionable.

-Unfortunately, now word is out that anyone could submit a form without any true vetting or verification process on the other side.
-Investigators merely check the form for completed content in all the right spaces.
 They don’t independently verify that any of the information is actually correct, or valid.
 The rights owner makes a legally-binding declaration in the form, and signs it.
 What if you can’t locate a party who submits a false form against you?
 It’s up to you to chase them down and then show Amazon teams that the infringement allegations are false.
 There is no guarantee that you’ll be successful though, as results vary.

-Amazon never gives out anything beyond an email address and does not vet the party submitting the form, but why is this?
+We know that Amazon never gives out anything beyond an email address and does not vet the party submitting the form, but why is this?
 Because policy is that investigators don’t look beyond the form itself, unless it is to prevent Amazon getting involved in dispute mediation.

 Amazon assumes no liability for identifying true versus false rights owners